-In an effort to provide educational stability, the department will provide enrollment and registration assistance, as well as other educational services throughout the student's enrollment, to any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state, sometimes referred to as substitute care).
+To provide educational stability, the department will provide enrollment and registration assistance, as well as other educational services throughout the student's enrollment, to any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state, sometimes referred to as substitute care).

-If you have questions, please contact Brenda Mullins, who has been designated as the district's foster care liaison, at bmullins@hcde-texas.org or (713)696-0761.
+If you have questions, please contact Dr. Margaret C. Patton, who has been designated as the district's foster care liaison, at margaret.patton@hcde-texas.org or (713)696-0761.

-[See A Student in the Conservatorship of the State (Foster Care) on page 15.]
+[See A Student in the Conservatorship of the State (Foster Care) on page 20.]